elignesin/WMportfolio/README.md

 - The final report for the project

 ### College Football Networks
-This was a project I did for DATA 340- Social Network Analysis, in the Spring 2021 semester.
+This was a project I did for DATA 340- Social Network Analysis, in the Spring 2022 semester.
 For the project, I looked at FBS schedule and standings data to explore which teams were "most central" to the FBS in the years of the College Football Playoff.
 The folder includes:
 - A jupyter notebook for Data Cleaning, Network Analysis, and Visualization
 - Two visualization GIFs year-to-year: One by team, the other by conference
 - A folder for the Schedule data and a folder for the Standings data (pre-cleaning)
 - A slidedeck for presentation
 - A poster (also attached to the end of the slide deck), which was the main deliverable for the project

+### Keystroke Dynamics Project
+This was a project I did for CSCI 688, a graduate course in AI & Cybersecurity I took during Spring 2022.
+For the project, I did a literature analysis of current advancements in Keystroke Dynamics in the field of cybersecurity.
+The project also included a preliminary idea for a future independent research project on visualizing keystroke dynamics data and using Neural Networks for classification of individuals using keystroke dynamics for features.